novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-134.md

 So much so that he included some exaggerated expressions.

-― 【Yaho】 is already food.
+― 【Yaho】 is toast.
 The same with 【Likes】, we will conquer the world.

 Oh Min-woo's boasting was well-known at both the company and school, and now it seemed to be going global.